jobrs/monasca-agent/docs/Plugins.md

 ## JMX Checks

 Although not implemented as Python plugin, monitoring for JMX-enabled software can be configured in the same way.
+Most of the configuration is concerned with the _mapping_ of JMX attributes to Monasca metrics.

-The `init_config` section is used to filter and map the metrics to report:
+The `init_config` section is used to configure Java access and provide an instance-independent mapping configuration.

 | Attribute | Description | Default |
 |-----------|-------------|---------|